The Causses du Quercy, UNESCO Global Geopark

 The Causses du Quercy count many archaeological and paleontological sites, such as the cave decorated with Pech Merle which is one of the most famous in France.
 The territory is rich in cliffs, cornices and shelters which show the very ancient human life still present in the region.
 You can also meet many dolmens, tumulus, Celtic oppida or even Gallo-Roman roads and even an aqueduct in Vers.

-Turnkey castles and religious monuments are also part of the richness of our territory, a symbol of the past and of our ancestors, which must be discovered.
+Personalized castles and religious monuments are also part of the richness of our territory, a symbol of the past and of our ancestors, which must be discovered.

 A rich rural heritage:

-The dry stone walls
+Dry stone walls

 Resulting from the stoning of the fields, the low walls materialize the limits of plots, organized in a network.
 The density of this mesh punctuated with huts still testifies today to the traditional division of land by inheritance as well as the variety of soils and cultures linked to a complex topography.

-Casselles and gariotes
+The caselles and the gariotes

 These are huts made of dry stones.
 The gariote is a simple shelter with sometimes a few slabs serving as a seat.
 The caselles have multiple functions: shelter, shed, pile guard and storeroom, sheepfold, chicken coop, barn or temporary accommodation for servants or agricultural workers.